DanishAbbas72/DanishAbbas72/README.md

 ```

-Country/region

-Pakistan | PKR ₨
-Log in
-Cart

-Image to ASCII Art Generator
-This free online ASCII art generator instantly converts images into text-based artwork using real ASCII characters.
-Just upload an image, choose a width in characters, and the tool creates a clean white-on-black terminal-style output.
-Everything runs locally in your browser — your file never leaves your device.
-Perfect for designers, developers, artists, and anyone who enjoys retro computer aesthetics.

-Start Creating ⤵
-Changelog: v0.4 | Added download as .svg

-Image to ASCII Converter
-Upload an image, set a character width and generate white-on-black ASCII art.
-Everything runs locally in your browser.

-Source image
-PNG / JPG • no upload to server
-Upload file
-102367395.jpeg
-High-contrast images, icons and logos usually work best.
-Preview of your image

-Width in characters
-46

-46
-80–140 is a good starting point.
-Wider = more detail, more lines.

-Character set
-Default

-Default (mixed density)
-Try different sets to change visual texture — some are denser, some lighter.

-Invert brightness for very dark images

-Generate ASCII
-Clear
-Done.
-ASCII generated (46 chars wide) using "default" charset.
-ASCII output
-Copy
-Download .txt
-Download .png
-Download .svg
 .........'''''''''''''''''''''''''''''........      danish@abbas -------------------------------------------
 .......'''''''''''''^,"``^^,''''''''''''......
 Role: ...............
 Cybersecurity Researcher, Bug Bounty Hunter
 ....'''''''''''''''``^,,^`^""''''''''''''.....
 Focus: ..............
 Web App Pentesting, OWASP Top 10